Thomas

 The U.S. Senate

-Democrats took back control of the United States Senate in the 2020 election season, culminating in a nail-biting two-seat run-off in the Peachtree State of Georgia on January 5th.
-Mitch McConnell of Kentucky became the Minority Leader thanks to a 50-50 tie between Democrats and Republicans that can be broken each time by Vice President Kamala Harris.
-The 2022 election was just as dramatic as the 2020 election, given that many more Republicans were defending their seats again just as two years before.
-2024 is shaping up to be a nail-biter once again.
-Will the Democrats hold the Senate?
+Republicans took back control of the United States Senate in the 2024 election season, culminating in a nail-biting three-seat majority margin.
+Mitch McConnell of Kentucky was replaced as Republican Leader by South Dakota’s John Thune who became the Majority Leader.
+The 2024 election was just as dramatic as the 2022 election.
+2026 is shaping up to be a nail-biter once again.
+Will the Republicans hold the Senate?
 Can they?
-Or will Senator McConnell, or his successor, once again be known as the Majority Leader?
+Or will Senator Thune, or his successor, once again be known as the Minority Leader?
 A lot will get done in the Upper Chamber if Senators from both parties can be convinced to collaborate rather than gladiate over legislation critical to America’s prosperity in the months ahead.

 Credit: Congressional Institute

 No building in Washington has been under more stress these past few years than perhaps the U.S. House of Representatives.
-Two history-making Republican Speakers in one Congressional session (Kevin McCarthy and Mike Johnson) have been trying to hold on to and manage a precariously slim majority in a chamber divided 221-213 (with one current vacancy) between Republicans and Democrats.
-Will there be a third Republican speaker in this Congress if Mike Johnson does not assuage his extreme right-wing members?
-Can Democrats regain control of the House come November 2024?
+Two history-making Republican Speakers in one Congressional session (Kevin McCarthy and Mike Johnson) in 2024 successfully worked to hold on to and manage a precariously slim majority in a chamber divided between Republicans and Democrats.
+Will Mike Johnson be able in this Congress to assuage his extreme right-wing members?
+Can Democrats regain control of the House come November 2026?
 Will Independents start to play a role in the People’s House?
 What key races will determine control of the people’s house in the next governing cycle?
 Does America win or lose with that pending outcome and the intervening years?

 Lincoln Project Logo.png